melink14/rikaikun/CONTRIBUTING.md

 [optional footer(s)]
 ```

-If your change requires a newer version of chrome than was required previously, include `BREAKING CHANGE` with an explanation in the footer.
+If your change requires a newer version of Chrome than was required previously, include `BREAKING CHANGE` with an explanation in the footer.

 Here are examples of the types currently in use ([source](http://karma-runner.github.io/1.0/dev/git-commit-msg.html)):

 ```
-chore: add Oyster build script
-docs: explain hat wobble
-feat: add beta sequence
-fix: remove broken confirmation message
-refactor: share logic between 4d3d3d3 and flarhgunnstow
-style: convert tabs to spaces
-test: ensure Tayne retains clothing
+feat (new feature for the user, not a new feature for build script) fix (bug fix for the user, not a fix to a build script) docs (changes to the documentation) style (formatting, missing semi colons, etc; no production code change) refactor (refactoring production code, eg. renaming a variable) test (adding missing tests, refactoring tests; no production code change) chore (updating grunt tasks etc; no production code change)
 ```

 These are the common scopes used, though feel free to suggest a new one if it makes sense: